Skparab1/skparab1.github.io/README.md

   - libraries
     - libraries that my web pages use
   - logout
-    - basically logs you out and redire
+    - basically logs you out and redirects to my homepage

 ---------------------------------- dont go below this line stuff is not organized -------------------------------------